greysonorr-maker/MA-402-FinalProject/docs/ksp_setoperators.md

 [ A^T 0 ] [ x ] [ 0 ]

-The matrix is built from the original matrix A by combining A, its transpose A^T, and an identity matrix.
-This creates a larger system that represents the least-squares problem in a different way, allowing us to solve for both the solution x and the residual at the same time.
+The matrix is built from the matrix A by combining A, its transpose A^T, and an identity matrix.
+This creates a larger system that represents the least-squares problem, allowing us to solve for both the solution x and the residual at the same time.
 The augmented matrix is called C, so the code uses:

 ` ksp.setOperators(C, C) `